 = = = = = = = = = = = = = = = = = = = = = =

 Thanks to all of you Good Readers for providing the Sunshine which has made this site a Blooming Success. — Especially those of you who have graciously allowed us to reprint your emails and show photos of you and by you on this website — you're looking good!
-By October 1, 2018, beginning its 20th year of publication, the DIGESTWORLD and the doyletics website has received over 20.3 MILLION VISITORS ! ! !
+By January 1, 2019, in its 20th year of publication, the DIGESTWORLD and the doyletics website has received over 20.8 MILLION VISITORS ! ! !

-We have received about ONE MILLION VISITORS per Year to the Doyletics Website since its inception in August 1, 2001, over twenty years ago.
-About 2.1 million in the past 12 months.
-We are currently averaging about 180,000 visitors a month.
+We have received about ONE MILLION VISITORS per Year to the Doyletics Website since its inception June 1, 2000, nearly twenty years ago.
+Over 2.1 million in the past 12 months.
+We are currently averaging about 160,000 visitors a month.
 A Visitor is defined as a Reader who is new or returns after 20 minutes or more has passed.
 The average is about one visitor for every 10 Hits.

 IMPORTANT NOTES about DIGESTWORLDtm

 Our DIGESTWORLD came into existence years before Facebook and all the other social media which interrupt people's schedules many times a day.
 All our photos, reviews, cartoons, stories, etc, come to you via a link inside of one short email Reminder at the beginning of each month.
 We hope you appreciate how we let YOU choose when to enjoy our DIGESTWORLD Issues.
 To Get a Monthly Reminder, Click Here .